-- 2) Purchased Materials a commercial pattern or a hand drawn design must be provided with exhibit.
-Jewelry exhibits made with purchased materials using more creative and intricate forms to string the beads.
-NO SIMPLE STRING OF BEADS ALLOWED.
-These can be entered in Section DC-Hobby Crafts. - ⇒Include the following on or with the completed exhibitor double entry card: - a.
-Source of traditional design (specific ethnic group or family) - b.Design plan/chart - c.
+Include the following on or with the completed exhibitor double entry card:

+- a.
+Source of traditional design (specific ethnic group or family) - b.
+Design plan/chart - c.
 Appropriate heritage documentation for the exhibit.
 Include historical time period of entry.
-(Example: basket should include history of baskets and purpose of design; leather entries include what tribes of Native Americans)
+(Example: basket should include history of baskets and purpose of design ; leather entries include what tribes of Native Americans)

-- 3. HERITAGE ART EXHIBIT shall consist of one of the following: - ⇒Double entry card must include statement about cultural/traditional designs, methods, and materials used.
+3. HERITAGE ART EXHIBIT - shall consist of one of the following:

+- Double entry cards must include statements about cultural/traditional designs, methods, and materials used.
 Emphasis in the heritage art, crafts and documentation is on personal growth and knowledge through learning about a cultural heritage.
-It is based on research of traditional designs, methods and materials as well as learning the necessary skills. - Objects should be constructed in traditional design methods and materials; but if not, state what the traditional design methods and materials would be, and what you had to replace them with to complete the project. - No Soap Entries: No soap entries of any kind will be accepted. - A. HERITAGE ART AND CRAFTS Traditional objects using materials, methods and/or decoration based on a continuation of ethnic art or handed down from one generation to another.
-Example, basket, rug making embroidery, quilting, Native American crafts, scherenschnitte, etc. - B. PROCESSED NATURAL FIBERS Natural fibers processed for use. - C. HERITAGE DOCUMENTATION Geneology of family or community history, (buildings, village names) or methods of processing.
+It is based on research of traditional designs, methods and materials as well as learning the necessary skills. - Objects should be constructed in traditional design methods and materials; but if not, state what the traditional design methods and materials would be, and what you had to replace them with to complete the project. - No Soap Entries: No soap entries of any kind will be accepted.

+A. HERITAGE ART AND CRAFTS - Traditional objects using materials, methods and/or decoration based on a continuation of ethnic art or handed down from one generation to another.
+Example, basket, rug making embroidery, quilting, Native American crafts, scherenschnitte, etc.

+B. PROCESSED NATURAL FIBERS - Natural fibers processed for use.

+C. HERITAGE DOCUMENTATION - Geneology of family or community history, (buildings, village names) or methods of processing.
 (Native American crafts, basketry, soap making) Photos of generations can supplement written documentation.
 Cite references.